Please Baby Please: Plot

-Suze and Arthur sit terrified in bed as the Young Gents whoop and holler outside of their window.
-Arthur and Suze discuss the nature of changing and evolving over the course of a life after Suze admits that she'd like to be someone else, which concerns Arthur.
+Arthur and Suze sit in bed as the Young Gents holler outside of their window.
+They discuss the nature of evolving over the course of a life after Suze admits that she'd like to be someone else.
 Suze asks Arthur if he loves her, and he tells her he "loves [her] for now" and that he worries about who she's becoming.
 Someone throws Arthur's clarinet through the bedroom window.
-Suze declares that she is going to confront the Young Gents as Arthur begs her not to get involved.

-As Arthur closes the door, Gene and Lon are revealed behind the door.
+Suze goes out to confront the gang as Arthur begs her not to.
+Arthur closes the door, Gene and Lon from the gang are stood behind it.
 Gene opens the closet door to reveal Teddy, who is bloodied and beaten.
-Teddy hangs onto Arthur as he asks him if the Young Gents can hide out in his apartment.
-Suze returns to the apartment, and Lon takes her keys out of her hand as the Young Gents leave.
-Suze screams in fury.
+Teddy asks Arthur if they can hide out in his apartment.
+Suze returns, and Lon takes her keys as the Young Gents leave.
+She screams in fury.

-Suze has another fantasy sequence where the Young Gents all line up to brand Suze with an iron as she writhes and hisses in pleasure.

-Arthur strokes his robe and attempts to clean Teddy's blood off it.
-He gets dressed, in a suit and tie, spitting at his reflection in the mirror.

-Suze and Arthur sit at the Blue Angel Club, attracting the attention of Billy, who sits at their table.
-The three have a discussion about gender expectations, and Billy flirts with Arthur, telling him that he has a theory about life and he'll tell Arthur "some blue night."
-Suze demands he tell her the theory and Billy smirks, telling Arthur and Suze that they both act "queer."
+Suze and Arthur go to the Blue Angel Club, attracting the attention of Billy, who joins them.
+They discuss gender expectations, and Billy flirts with Arthur.
+Billy tells Arthur that he has a theory about life which he'll tell him "some blue night."
+Suze demands to hear the theory.
+Billy smirks, telling Arthur and Suze that they both act "queer."
 Suze screams, flips the table, and grabs Arthur's hand to leave.

-Suze rants to Arthur about Billy's insinuation, stopping when they come across the Young Gents stripping Joanne's fathers’ car.
-Joanne challenges the Young Gents to a contest where they have to be vulnerable with their feelings.
-Teddy volunteers, monologueing about the pressures of being compared to other men.
+On the way home Suze rants to Arthur about Billy's insinuation.
+They see the Young Gents stripping Joanne's fathers' car.
+Joanne challenges the gang to be vulnerable with their feelings.
+Teddy volunteers, monologuing about the pressures of being compared to other men.
 Joanne is moved by this and Lon stabs her in the neck, killing her.
-Arthur yells out in horror and Teddy runs over to him and Suze.
-Teddy warns them that the Young Gents are targeting them and he can't get their apartment keys back to them.
-Suze offers to trade their keys for Maureen's, so the Young Gents can steal her stuff, and Teddy says he will try to get the swap; he affectionately says goodbye to Arthur.
+Arthur yells in horror and Teddy runs over to him and Suze.
+Teddy warns them that the Young Gents are targeting them and he can't get the apartment keys back to them.
+Suze offers to trade their keys for Maureen's, and Teddy says he will try to get the swap.
+He affectionately says goodbye to Arthur.